Skip to main content

 Sharing the review

-Once you push the share button, your manager will receive an email notification, and you’ll be brought to the overview of your shared review.
-That mail contains the link to your self-assessment, but the email does not contain its contents.
-You can keep editing the review before they check it out, but every edit you make after sharing will trigger an email notification to them.
-That way, if they have already read it, they’ll know to go back into the system and read the modified version.
+Once you push the share button, your manager will receive an email notification.
+You can keep editing the review after it's been shared, but every edit you make after sharing will trigger an email notification to your manager.
+That way, if your manager has already read an earlier draft, they’ll know to go back into the system and read the latest version.

-Once you’ve shared the review, you will see an “Un-share” button at the bottom of the shared view.
+Once you’ve shared the review, you will see an “Un-share” button at the bottom of the page.
 So if you change your mind after sharing, you can hide the review again, work on it further, and then share it again when you’re sure you are ready.

 Signing the review